 © 2018 Screw The Nine To Five Marketing Incorporated.
 All rights Reserved.

-ConvertKit is THE most popular email marketing and automation software for bloggers, vloggers, podcasters and online course creators.
-But is it actually worth all the hype?
-Find out now by scrolling below…
+ConvertKit is quickly becoming one of the most popular email marketing and automation tools for bloggers, vloggers, podcasters and online course creators.
+So is it actually worth making the switch from your current provider?

 Free for 14 days

 Their prices are some of the most affordable on the market.

 Most people were satisfied with the features available

 They offer high quality support and a moderately fast response.

 When Nathan Barry first created ConvertKit, I believe he wanted to design something that was easy for everyone to use.

 At the same time he wanted to have the same features seen in most CRMs (customer relationship management) at the time like Salesforce, Hubspot, and InfusionSoft.